Monday, January 18, 2010

 May you never be far from your stuffed Kitty,

-may you return to us soon so I can hear you say,
+and may you return to us soon so I can hear you say,

 Gelato limone, per favore